 Our first priority was to find the “old lot” so, after stopping at the Visitor Centre and taking their recommendation of going to the municipal offices we cycled over there.
 After being redirected to another office in the building, June came out with 1399 Bentley Boulevard written on a piece of paper.
 With emotions running high we decided we were half way there so we cycled up to the address.
 Standing there looking at the house that is now there June remembers the wash that ran down the hill beside the lot.
 Oh what could have been.
 We had driven through Lake Havasu City in the past on one of our trips to Arizona but this was the first time that we knew we were looking at the correct spot.

 Now it was time to entertain again, Peter and Dianne, who are still wintering in Arizona and had come to spend 2 nights with us.
 We made the most of their full day with us waking up early at 5 AM and set up the telescope.
 We observed Mars, Jupiter and Saturn in the morning sky , Alberio and Nu Draconis (double stars) as well as a couple globular clusters (M4 & M80).
 All before breakfast!
 We then took them over to see “the lot” at 1399 Bentley, another emotional time for the Jedicke siblings.
 Then off we went for a hike called “Sara’s Crack”.
-The hike was not a hard hike but a very cool hike as it goes through a cavern in the rocks and finishes out at a cove in the lake.
-With this being Super Bowl Sunday, hiking traffic was light as well as there were none of the big motor boats on the lake making noise while we sat around our patio having some cocktails at sunset.
+The hike was not a hard hike, but very cool, as it goes through a cavern in the rocks and finishes out at a cove in the lake.
+With this being Super Bowl Sunday, there were no big motor boats on the lake making noise so we were able to enjoy some quiet time while we sat on our patio having some cocktails at sunset.

 We were never really alone here, after they left we met up with Bob, Ann, Bear and Wags again as they travelled up from Rincon East to Lake Havasu arriving the day after us.
 They stayed at the State Park which was close by so we managed to meet them a couple of times.
 They took us down to Parker Dam to show us the Wild Burros and for Mexican food at a little local diner.
 We also drove into a couple of the other State Parks that line the river.
 Then before we left we met them (and Marilyn) for a hike at Craggy Wash, dinner at Hanger 24 and then drinks on our patio before saying our goodbyes.